-Lockdowns, business rollbacks threatened amid surging virus
+Europe and US facing new round of shutdowns amid virus surge

 “A national lockdown, as we have seen in, ravages an economy and would add significant complications to the ongoing economic recovery,” said Fiona Cincotta, an analyst at online trading firm GAIN Capital.

-But Thomas Gitzel, chief economist at Liechtenstein’s VP Bank Group, said a temporary lockdown could be less harmful than a prolonged slump in consumer spending from persistently high infection levels.
+But Thomas Gitzel, chief economist at Liechtenstein’s VP Bank Group, said a short, strict lockdown could be effective and less harmful than a prolonged slump in consumer spending from persistently high infection levels.

-“One doesn’t need to be a virologist to conclude that, without further restrictions, the number of new daily infections will likely rise,” said Gitzel, adding that a short, strict lockdown could be effective.
-“The strict containment measures in March and April laid the ground for an economically successful summer.”
+“The strict containment measures in March and April laid the ground for an economically successful summer,” he said.

-Italy on Tuesday registered nearly 22,000 newly confirmed infections in a single day, its highest total yet.
-The Lombardy and Campania regions have been hardest hit.
-The curfews and restrictions on restaurants, gyms, pools and theaters have prompted angry protests in some cities.

-Even Sweden, which avoided a national lockdown and generally imposed far lighter measures than other European countries, is now urging people to avoid shopping centers and shops and stay away from public transportation.
+Even Sweden, which avoided a national lockdown and generally imposed far lighter measures than other European countries, is now urging people to avoid stores and public transportation.

 Associated Press writers from across the globe contributed to this report.